Garmin inReach Mini 2

 My Notes

 This is one of the few electronics that belongs in the safety category, not the convenience category.
-It only helps if it is charged, activated, and reachable when the trip goes sideways.
+It only helps if it is charged, activated, tested, synced, and reachable when the trip goes sideways.

-• Send a test message before you need the device.
+• Send Garmin's test message outdoors before the trip so you know the device and subscription are working.

 • Keep it on your body or in a grab location during the actual risky part of the trip.